Vacuum Solutions for Scientists: Optimizing Pump Sizing for Filtration

 Using Pump Curves to Evaluate System Performance

-Each pump produces a specific flow rate at a given vacuum level.
-By observing the vacuum level and using the pump’s curve, one can estimate the flow rate and identify the extent of any leakage in the system.
+Each vacuum pump has a specific performance curve that shows its flow rate at a given vacuum level.
+By monitoring the system’s vacuum level and referencing the pump's curve, you can estimate the flow rate and assess the extent of any leakage in the system.

 Troubleshooting Common Filtration Issues